Using Snowpark Python in Dataiku: basics#

 What is Snowpark?#

-• Faciliate reading and writing Snowflake Datasets.
+• Facilitate reading and writing Snowflake Datasets.

 • Perform useful/common data transformation.